enricocaputo/autoscout24-php-api-documentation/README.md

-The documentation of the AutoScout24 API
+The public documentation of the AutoScout24 API